acid23m/base-docker/README.md

 ## Containers

-Use script *run.sh* to create and launch docker containers.
+Use script *start.sh* to create and launch docker containers.

 ```bash
 ./start.sh